 The woodlands we call orchards are more of a hybrid system that you can use for both commercial production and home use.
 The layout also has equidistant rows, but permaculture orchards are usually implemented on a relatively smaller scale.

-- Start by outlaying your infrastructure first
+3b.
+Start by outlaying your infrastructure first

 Water planning comes first, as water is the number one priority for any permaculture system.
-The water systems that you develop in this stage will become permanent land features that other infrastructure components will follow.
+The water systems you develop in this stage will become permanent land features that other infrastructure components will follow.

-- Make a list master list of plants you wish to grow
+3c.
+Make a list master list of plants you wish to grow in your food forest

-For this you can use climate-analogous species.
+For this, you can use climate-analogous species.
 Based on the climate classification of your site, you can find almost identical climates across the globe, and then, by researching plants in those areas, find all kinds of interesting species you didn’t know you could grow.

 Be sure to include these plants in your master list!

 But how can you choose the right combination of plants?
 Here are just a few of the recommendations from Edible Forest Gardens.

 You can also try to emulate a habitat and use a model ecosystem as a template for design, incorporating species directly from the model habitat.
 This model habitat could be your local forest.

-- Do a patch design – define your planting areas and plant spacing
+3e.
+Do a patch design – define your planting areas and plant spacing

-Design your patches one by one, a patch could be a row, a contour or a grouping of plants in one area.
+Design your patches one by one; a patch could be a row, a contour, or a grouping of plants in one area.
 However you decide to tackle the patch design, the most important aspect is deciding on the planting distance.